Mitigating photon loss in linear optical quantum circuits: Preliminaries

 \begin{itemize} \item We consider photon loss as the only source of error affecting our devices.
 Our error model is the uniform loss model, where a photon is equally likely to be lost in any mode $i \in \{1, \dots,m\}$ with probability $\eta \in [0,1]$.
 Following the commutation rules of photon loss \cite{oszmaniec_classical_2018}, we assume without loss of generality that the photons are lost at the output of the interferometer, just before the single-photon detectors which are assumed to be perfect.

 \item We assume that sampling occurs in the no-collision regime, where at most one photon occupies any output mode.
-This is approximately true for $m \geq O (n^2)$ \cite{aaronson_computational_2011}.
-In this regime the samples are given by $\mathbf{S}=(s_1, \dots, s_m)$, with $s_i \in \{0,1\}$, and are therefore bit strings of length $m$. \end{itemize}
+This is approximately true for $m \in \Omega (n^2)$ \cite{aaronson_computational_2011}.
+In this regime the samples are given by $\mathbf{S}=(s_1, \dots, s_m)$, with $s_i \in \{0,1\}$, and are therefore bit strings of length $m$.
+The total number of possible no-collision outputs is ${ m \choose n}$. \end{itemize}

 The uniform loss model is a widely used error model for simulating photon loss, and is the standard assumption used when constructing loss-tolerant quantum error correcting codes \cite{stace_error_2010}.
 It is also often assumed when deriving efficient classical algorithms for simulating lossy linear optical setups \cite{garcia-patron_simulating_2019}.
 Working in the no-collision regime is primarily interesting for two reasons.
 Firstly, one can prove statements of quantum advantage in boson sampling in this regime \cite{aaronson_computational_2011}.
 And secondly, the fact that at most one photon occupies each mode allows us to assume the use of the standard and widely available threshold detectors, rather than number resolving ones which are currently challenging to practically implement.
 As a final note, while the no-collision assumption is a useful one, it is not necessary for our techniques to work.
-Indeed, as discussed in later parts of this paper, our techniques can be generalised to the case where more than one photon can occupy a mode.
+Indeed, as discussed in later parts of this paper, our techniques can in principle be generalised to the case where more than one photon can occupy a mode.

 The uniform loss model induces a binomial distribution on the samples, in the sense that sampling $N_{tot}$ times from a uniformly lossy linear optical circuit produces approximately $N_{tot,k}:={n \choose k} N_{tot} \eta^k (1-\eta)^{n-k}$ samples corresponding to $k$ lost photons, for $k \in \{0, \dots, n\}.$ Note that $N_{tot}=\sum_{k=0, \dots, n}N_{tot,k}$.
 We will take $s^{n-k}_i$ to mean a bit string of the form $\{s_1, \dots, s_m\}$ where $\sum_i s_i=n-k$, $s_i \in \{0,1\}$ is the number of photons in mode $i$, and $k \in \{0, \dots, n\}$.
 This corresponds to a sample drawn from the probability distribution where $k$ of the initial $n$ input photons have been lost.
 In order to estimate the probability $p(s_i^{n-k})$ from a set $\mathcal{W}:=\{s^{n-k}_j\}$ of samples \footnote{The set can contain repeated identical bit strings, i.e. there can be $j_1 \neq j_2$, such that $s^{n-k}_{j_1}=s^{n-k}_{j_2}$. } where $|\mathcal{W}| \leq N_{tot,k}$, we perform the following procedure.
 For each $w$ ranging from 1 to $|\mathcal{W}|$, assign a value 1 to a random variable $X_w \in \{0,1\}$ if the sample $s^{n-k}_w$ is the bit string $s^{n-k}_i$, and assign the value 0 to $X_w$ otherwise.
 The estimate $\tilde{p}(s^{n-k}_i)$ is then